eaglesky/system-design/Concurrency/multiThreading.md

     - https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/package-summary.html#MemoryVisibility

     The results of a write by one thread are guaranteed to be visible to a read by another thread only if the write operation happens-before the read operation.
 Any implementation of the java compiler or runtime must obey this, using means like enforcing write to the memory instead of local register or something else.
+* How to ensure thread safety?
+  - Using thread confinement to make sure data is only accessed from a single thread.
+There are two ways of doing it:
+    + Using stack confinement -- local variables.
+    + Using ThreadLocal.
+Each thread object in Java has a field storing all the thread local variables associated with that thread.
+If a thread calls ThreadLocal.set, the value will be put into the thread local variables asscociated with that thread.
+ThreadLocal.get will get the most recent value of that thread local variable associated with that thread.

 ### Liveness hazard